enny231/Weather-Dataset-Analysis/README.md

 Cluster Scatter Plots: For clustering analysis.

 Conclusion This analysis provides a comprehensive understanding of the weather classification data, revealing significant patterns and relationships.
-These insights can aid in better weather prediction and planning.</h2>
+These insights can aid in better weather prediction and planning.